pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/6-network-topology.md

 # Part 6: Fix Isolated Nodes and Load Shedding

 !!! note
     This tutorial assumes you have completed [Part 1](1-baseline-model.md) through [Part 5](5-adapting-costs.md).
-Your `config.KZ.yaml` should include the Part 3 demand settings, the Part 4 generation fleet, and the Part 5 `costs` overrides, and you should have a solved network at `results/KZ/networks/elec_s_10_ec_lcopt_6h.nc`.
+Your `config.KZ.yaml` should include the Part 3 demand settings, the Part 4 generation fleet, and the Part 5 cost overrides.
+Lastly, you should have a solved network at `results/KZ/networks/elec_s_10_ec_lcopt_6h.nc`.

 ## Introduction

 By the end of [Part 4](4-generation-data.md) the fleet matched KEGOC's 2020 capacities.
 [Part 5](5-adapting-costs.md) then replaced generic technology-data costs with sourced Kazakhstan fuel and O&M data, and found that country-specific economics still favor coal, so the coal/gas split is not primarily a costs problem.
-The model still **sheds about 7.7 TWh of load**, though: roughly 7–8% of Kazakhstan's annual demand, essentially unchanged since Part 4.
-Load shedding means the optimiser could not serve demand at some buses in some hours, so it "dropped" that load at a very high penalty price.
+The model still **sheds about 7.7 TWh of load** which is roughly 7–8% of Kazakhstan's annual demand, essentially unchanged since Part 4.
+Load shedding means that the optimiser could not serve demand at some buses in some hours, so it "dropped" the load for these hours at a very high penalty price.
 A validated fleet with country-specific dispatch economics that still sheds load is a signal that the problem is **not generation or dispatch economics** but the **network** the generation sits on.

 In this tutorial we diagnose the cause, one or more **electrically isolated sub-networks**, and fix it by changing **how simplification handles islands**.
 This is the fastest lever: it re-runs in minutes and does not touch the OSM base network.

 !!! note "A PyPSA sub-network"
     After `n.determine_network_topology()`, every bus is labelled with a `sub_network`.
 Buses in the same `sub_network` are electrically connected; buses in different sub-networks cannot exchange power.
 A healthy country model has **one** dominant AC sub-network (the "backbone") carrying almost all load.

 Everything in this part lives under **`clustering.simplify_network`** in the config and the **`simplify_network`** rule.
-It does not change the demand, the fleet, or the Part 5 cost overrides.
+It does not change the demand, the fleet, or the cost overrides.

 ---